dbuytaert/image-caption/README.md

 }
 ```

-The captions can be programmatically compared for consistency, combined to create a more accurate descriptions, or processed by another language model for translation or improvement.
+The captions can be compared for consistency, programmatically combined to create a more accurate description, or processed by another language model for translation or improvement.

 ## Adding new models

 Adding new models is straightforward.
 Open `caption.py` and look for the `MODELS` and `SETTINGS` sections near the top of the script.
 You can easily add additional Hugging Face or Ollama models in these sections.

-If you have success with different or newer models, I’d love to hear from you!
+If you have success with different or newer models, I'd love to hear from you!
 You can reach me at [dries@buytaert.net](mailto:dries@buytaert.net) or contribute by opening a ticket or pull request on GitHub.

 ## Managing disk space